This is a real weed.

 Brought here in the 1800's as a potentially healthy graft for ornamental roses (which didn't work, by the way) and then promoted as a "living fence" and erosion control, multiflora rose is now federally listed as an invasive species.

-It spreads easily, grows well in disturbed soil and quickly outcompetes native species.
-And it’s hard to get rid of!
-It grows into a dense shrub up to 15 feet tall covered in very, very prickly thorns.
+It spreads easily, thrives in disturbed soil, and quickly outcompetes native species.
+And it's hard to get rid of!
+It grows into a dense shrub up to 15 feet tall that's covered in very prickly thorns.